-Smitten by Stories: Falling in Love with Writing
+Smitten by Stories: Where Writing Begins

 "One of the things that we do not talk about when we talk about writing is the sound and scent and sensuality of it, the scratching and hammering and tapping, the pitter of pencils and the scribble and scrawl of pens…"